 Treasurer - Lari Goode strives to be gainfully unemployed but finds herself crazy busy wearing various hats including: stuffy accountant, restaurateur, Crossfit coach (and gym owner), dot Mom and wife of the infamous Mark Fischer.

 Meagan Bourke is a 48-year-young local who moved to the valley at the ripe and ski-ripping age of 3.
 She spent 25 years working for Aspen Skiing Company.
 Previously educated in Wyoming, Boulder, and NYC, she now spends 7 months a year in Aspen and other 5 months in Maine.
-The outdoors and giving back to the communities in which she resided are her favorite pastimes.
+The outdoors and giving back to the communities in which she resides are her favorite pastimes.

 Ann Driggers is a weekend warrior and backcountry bon vivant who lives to ride, run, ski, and paddle in the great outdoors.
 Originally from the UK, she met her husband Chad while hitchhiking.
 Now a carbondale loca, she is most often found on trail with her Jack Russell Terrier, Scooter.